 How Self Criticism Can prevent You From Living Authentically

-In order to be happy in life and experience well-being it is necessary to live authentically.
-According to Maraboli (2009), our success and happiness in life depends on living in an authentic way, according to our values and personal goals.
+In order to be happy in life and experience well-being, it is necessary to live authentically.
+According to Maraboli (2009), our success and happiness in life depend on living in an authentic way, according to our values and personal goals.

-Erikson also defines being authentic as living according to one’s beliefs and values, but adds another component.
-He also says that being authentic requires a person to commit to living according to one’s personal self image.
-Anything that threatens this commitment, appears as inauthentic to us.
+Erikson also defines being authentic as living according to one’s beliefs and values but adds another component.
+He also says that being authentic requires a person to commit to living according to one’s personal self-image.
+Anything that threatens this commitment, appears inauthentic to us.
 In other words, we decide what is authentic for us according to how we see ourselves.
 Therefore, self esteem is very much connected to how we believe we should live and to the values that are important for us.

-In order to be honest with yourself, you must let go of any self-criticism and negative judgement and honestly accept who you are and who you can be.
-Low self esteem can cause self criticism and can fill you will negative thoughts that may blind you to your own personal reality.
+In order to be honest with yourself, you must let go of any self-criticism and negative judgment and honestly accept who you are and who you can be.
+Low self esteem can cause self-criticism and can fill you will negative thoughts that may blind you to your own personal reality.

 How Self-Critical Are You?

-So often we seem to find ourselves in situations which seem disappointing or downright depressing.
-When you find yourself in a phase of your life where nothing seems to be going right, or where you are and what you’re doing just doesn’t excite you any more, then you need to take a long hard look at your thinking and ask yourself the following question:
+So often we seem to find ourselves in situations that seem disappointing or downright depressing.
+When you find yourself in a phase of your life where nothing seems to be going right, or where you are and what you’re doing just doesn’t excite you anymore, then you need to take a long hard look at your thinking and ask yourself the following question:

 How self critical am I?

 Be honest.
 The first step to showing yourself the self-respect you deserve is, to be honest with yourself.
 This question is for you to answer to understand how serious your self-criticism is.
 If you fail at something, (we never really fail until we give up), perhaps we should say, if you haven’t managed to succeed yet at something, then what do you tell yourself?
 Reflect on the words you use and whether you support yourself or use hurtful language.